Table of Contents

 Here are some ways in which Property can be partitioned in India

+- Partition through Consent: A family settlement or a partition deed can be used to divide the property according to mutual consent.
 The property is divided between the co-owners by partition deed.
 The purpose of this deed is to partition the property such that each party has an absolute title to their respective portion.

-A legal notice stating each co-interest owner in the property, their portion, and the action to be done must be served on each co-owner before filing a partition suit in order to try to resolve the conflict.
+- Court-based court partition: A legal notice stating each co-interest owner in the property, their portion, and the action to be done must be served on each co-owner before filing a partition suit in order to try to resolve the conflict.
 Even after this, a civil lawsuit is brought before the court if the matter is not resolved.

-A copy of the Will that has been certified with the court seal is known as probate.
+- Partition by Will Probate: A copy of the Will that has been certified with the court seal is known as probate.
 According to Section 222 of the Indian Succession Act, 1922, only Will's executor may receive probate.

 Following the petition's submission, the Court publishes a notice in any respected publication to solicit objections.
 If there is no opposition, the Court awards probate after concluding that the evidence is satisfactory.